zainkai/AP_ItemSampler/README.md

 # Welcome to the Smarter Balanced Sample Items Website
-.NET Core MVC Web Application
-The Sample Items Website allows users to quickly search for and view sample test question items provided by the Smarter Balanced Assessment Consortium.
+The Sample Items Website .NET Core MVC Web Application.
+It allows users to quickly search for and view sample test question items provided by the Smarter Balanced Assessment Consortium.

 ## Unit Tests
 Branch| Build